RocketChat/hubot-rocketchat/README.md

 ROCKETCHAT_URL | the URL where Rocket.Chat is running, can be specified as `host:port` or `http://host:port`  or `https://host:port`.
 If you are using `https://`, you **MUST** setup websocket pass-through on your reverse proxy (NGINX, and so on) with a valid certificate (not self-signed).
 Directly accessing Rocket.Chat without a reverse proxy via `https://` is not possible.
 ROCKETCHAT_USER | the bot user's name.
 It must be a registered user on your Rocket.Chat server, and the user must be granted `bot` role via Rocket.Chat's administrator's panel  (note that this will also be the name that you can summon the bot with)
 ROCKETCHAT_PASSWORD | the bot user's password
-ROCKETCHAT_AUTH | defaults to 'password' if undefinied, or set to 'ldap' if your use LDAP accounts for bots.
+ROCKETCHAT_AUTH | defaults to 'password' if undefined, or set to 'ldap' if your use LDAP accounts for bots.
 ROCKETCHAT_ROOM | the channel/channels names the bot should listen to message from.
 This can be comma separated list.
 LISTEN_ON_ALL_PUBLIC | if 'true' then bot will listen and respond to messages from all public channels, as well as respond to direct messages.
 Default to 'false'.
 ROCKETCHAT_ROOM should be set to empty (with `ROCKETCHAT_ROOM=''` ) when using `LISTEN_ON_ALL_PUBLIC`. *IMPORTANT NOTE*:  This option also allows the bot to listen and respond to messages _from all newly created private groups_ that the bot's user has been added as a member.
 RESPOND_TO_DM | if 'true' then bot will listen and respond to direct messages.
 When setting the option to 'true', be sure to also set ROCKETCHAT_ROOM.
 This option needs not be set if you are including LISTEN_ON_ALL_PUBLIC.
 Default is 'false'.